kaarthik21/stegeasy/stegeasy_dct/README.md

 #### DCT:
+QUANTISATION: MAPPING LARGE SET OF INPUT VALUES TO A SMALL SET OF OUTPUT VALUES
 ##### frequency = rate of change of intensity/pixel
 ##### low frequency when it takes more pixels to change colour in an image
 ##### high frequency when it takes less pixels for colour transformation